GabeScott/standard-works-vault/General Conference/2001 April - “Watch with Me”.md

 He called on as many as he could.
 Some were cold and did not accept his friendship.
 But with those who did, he followed a pattern.
 As soon as he saw interest and trust, he invited them to meet the bishop.
 He had asked the bishop beforehand: “Please tell them what it takes to be worthy to go to the temple to claim its blessings for them and their families.
 And then please testify to them, as I have, that it will be worth it.”

 A few then accepted the quorum president’s invitation to a temple preparation class taught by stake leaders.
-Not all completed the course and not all qualified for the temple.
+Not all completed the course, and not all qualified for the temple.
 But each family and each father was prayed for.
 Most were invited at least once to a feast of the good word of God.
 With every invitation came the president’s testimony of the blessings of being a family sealed forever and the sadness of being separated.
 Every invitation was issued with the love of the Savior.

 During the president’s service, he has seen 12 of the men he taught ordained elders.
 He has seen four of his elders ordained high priests.
 Those numbers don’t come close to measuring the miracle.
 The families of those men will be blessed over generations.
 Fathers and mothers are now sealed to each other and to their children.
 They are praying over their children, receiving the help of heaven, and teaching the gospel with the love and inspiration the Lord gives to faithful parents.